cfpb/design-system/docs/pages/expandables.md

                   </div>
               </div>
           </div>
+      - variation_is_deprecated: false
-        variation_name: Expandable group
+        variation_name: Accordion-style group
-        variation_specs: ''
-        variation_description: >
-          In the default mode, users are able to have multiple sections of an expandable group expanded at the same time, which allows users to easily compare information that is available in different sections.
-        variation_implementation:
-          A new array of Expandable instances can be created using a JavaScript API.
+        variation_implementation: A new array of Expandable instances can be created using a JavaScript API.
 For information, [open the "Implementation" tab under Standard
           expandable](https://cfpb.github.io/design-system/components/expandables#standard-expandables).
+        variation_description: To show only one open expandable at a time, use an accordion group.
+Add the `o-expandable-group__accordion` class to the expandable group to activate the accordion mode.
-      - variation_code_snippet: >-
+        variation_code_snippet: >-
           <div class="o-expandable-group o-expandable-group__accordion">
               <div class="o-expandable o-expandable__padded">
                   <button class="o-expandable_header"